Humpty Dumpty Sat on a Wall

 Humpty Dumpty as an Egg

-Nursery rhyme Humpty Dumpty Sat on a Wall is probably the most well known in the entire English-speaking world.
+The nursery rhyme Humpty Dumpty Sat on a Wall is probably one of the most well known in the entire English-speaking world.
 The 1810 version presented it as a riddle to which the answer was an egg.
 That's why even today the illustrations to this rhyme most often show an egg with a face, arms and legs sitting on the wall.

 Initially, however, the nursery rhyme had nearly nothing to do with an egg.
 In the seventeenth century, “Humpty-dumpty” was a slang word for a short, fat and clumsy person—who indeed may have looked like an egg.